trustoverip/spec-up-t-website/docs/q-and-a.md

 ## Why doesn't the Spec-Up-T repo generate a github.io-served specification itself?

 The repo Spec-Up-T doesn't generate an example specification on github.io. because it's not the purpose of this repo.
-Your example site will pop up when “spec-up-t” is installed in node_modules of spec-up-t-starterpack when you run npm install.
+Your example site will pop up when “spec-up-t” is installed in node_modules of spec-up-t-boilerplate when you run npm install.

 ## How to integrate Spec-Up-T in other systems